rayyangh/showcase/content/en/posts/hybrid.md

 ## Plug in Hybrid - PHEV

 In addition to the Petrol cap on one side of the car, on the other side there will be a charging port.
 Typically the range of these is much larger than a normal hybrid, able to go 100-300 km on battery power alone.
 These are usually in family SUVs or sedans, and rarely present in any other category of passenger vehicle.
 One of the best parts of a PHEV over a standard hybrid car is that a PHEV car can sustain highway speeds on electric power due to it's comparatively bigger battery than any standard HEV.
+PHEVs are also cheaper to run because they can be charged with a household electrical outlet instead of needing to draw power from expensive gasoline.